-Importing using provided software
+Importing using the provided software

 Log files can be imported to a computer using the provided software EOS Utility, via the provided interface cable connecting the camera and the computer.
-For details, refer to the EOS Utility Instruction Manual (CD-ROM).
+For details, refer to the EOS Utility Instruction Manual PDF on the DVD-ROM.